cabradna/LLM-Planning-Recommendation-System/docs/development_notes.md

 If you're extending or modifying this notebook:

-1. Maintain the error handling structure to ensure it remains robust
+1. Ensure all required authentication files are present
 2. Test in both Colab and local environments
-3. Keep the fallback implementations updated if you modify the core classes
+3. Consider the Jupyter notebook formatting (`# %%` and `# %% [markdown]`) when editing
-4. Consider the Jupyter notebook formatting (`# %%` and `# %% [markdown]`) when editing
+4. Maintain the precision requirements of the system - the code is designed to fail if it cannot find the correct vectors, paths, or parameters

 ## Known Issues